anilbaiga-030/Barbar-Shop-static-Web-app/README.md

 # Barbar-Shop-static-Web-app
-This is very a very simple and good-looking web app that is made up using HTML, CSS, and JavaScript only.
+This is very a very simple, cool, and good-looking web app that is made up using HTML, CSS, and JavaScript only.
+This practice mainly focused on frontend part of the web app like how an attractive website should look like.
+Thanks!!